Ryan-Bui/DATA3402_Spring_2022_Project/README.md

 * To visualize our results we used a confusion matrix:
   ![](confusion_mtx_Xception.PNG)
 * Note: This is only of the matrices you can find the rest of them inside of the notebook
-* The above confusion matrix is from using Xception with a exponential decay LRS.
+* The above confusion matrix is from using Xception with an exponential decay LRS.

 ### Conclusions